 4 Column Layout

-Example of member directory in the 4 column layout
+Screenshot of Directory example using the 4 column layout

 Table Layout

-Example of the member directory in the table layout
+Example of the directory using the table layout

 Member Profile